Hochschild homology and the derived de Rham complex revisited: Gradings and filtrations

 \section{Gradings and filtrations}

 Graded and filtered algebraic structures are central in this paper.
 This section is devoted to generalities concerning graded and filtered objects in a stable presentable symmetric monoidal $\infty$-category, following \cite[\S 3]{lurie--rot} to a great extent.
+See \cite{moulinos--filtrations} for another account.

-In \cref{gf--df}, we set out our basic framework for working with graded and filtered objects; in \cref{gf--kd}, we discuss the relationship between graded and filtered objects as mediated by the ``associated graded'' construction (an instance of Koszul duality, and the first appearance of ``homotopy-coherent cochain complexes'' in the paper); in \cref{gf--t}, we discuss various t-structures in the graded and filtered settings that will be useful later on (including a new and more general perspective on the ``Beilinson t-structure'' furnished by the results of \cref{gf--kd}).
+In \cref{gf--df}, we set out our basic framework for working with graded and filtered objects; in \cref{gf--kd}, we discuss the relationship between graded and filtered objects as mediated by the ``associated graded'' construction (an instance of Koszul duality, and the first appearance of ``homotopy-coherent cochain complexes'' in the paper); in \cref{gf--t}, we discuss various t-structures in the graded and filtered settings that will be useful later on, including a new and more general perspective on the ``Beilinson t-structure'' furnished by the results of \cref{gf--kd} (see \cite{ariotta--complex} for more on this).